fredwu/jquery-endless-scroll/README.md

     <td>The HTML to be displayed during loading.</td>
   </tr>
   <tr>
-    <td>data</td>
+    <td>content</td>
     <td>String or Function</td>
-    <td>Plain HTML data, can be either a string or a function that returns a string, when passed as a function it accepts one argument: fire sequence (the number of times the event triggered during the current page session).</td>
+    <td>Plain HTML content to insert after each call, can be either a string or a function that returns a string, when passed as a function it accepts one argument: fire sequence (the number of times the event triggered during the current page session).</td>
   </tr>
   <tr>
     <td>insertAfter</td>